Get ready for a showcase that marks the start of a new, iconic era!

 Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices and names of deceased persons.

-This program is proudly sponsored by Brisbane City Council and the Queensland Government through Arts Queensland.
+This program is proudly sponsored by Brisbane City Council and the Queensland Government through Arts Queensland, with funding support from the Gambling Community Benefit Fund.
+This project has been assisted by the Australian Government through Creative Australia, its principal arts investment and advisory body.

 Undercover Artist Festival is presented by Access Arts.